OpenJML/openjml.github.io/tutorial/type-bigint.md

 `\bigint` is the type of unbounded, mathematical integers.
 Most typically when writing specifications, users think in terms in mathematical integers and the limitations of fixed bit-widths are an afterthought.
 Mathematical integers are also easier for solvers to reason about, so using them is natural in writing specifications.
-They are similar to Java's `BigInteger`, except that no actual computation is beig done, only logical reasoning.
+They are similar to Java's `BigInteger`, except that no actual computation is being done, only logical reasoning.

 Since `\bigint` is a JML built-in type, it may only be used within specifications.
 But that includes using it as the type of ghost fields, ghost variables and the